Spider Facts & Information

 What Is a Spider?

-• Two main body segments: cephalothorax (head + thorax) and abdomen
+• Two main body parts: the cephalothorax and the abdomen

 • No antennae or wings